engineforce/ImmutableAssign/README.md

 This library is trying to solve the following problems:

 * Most immutable JavaScript libraries try to encapsulate the data and provide proprietary APIs to work with the data.
 They are more verbose than normal JavaScript syntax.
-E.g., map1.get('b') vs map1.b, nested2.getIn(['a', 'b', 'd']) vs nested2.a.b.d, etc.
+E.g., `map1.get('b')` vs `map1.b`, `nested2.getIn(['a', 'b', 'd'])` vs `nested2.a.b.d`, etc.
 * Encapsulated data is no more POJO, therefore cannot be easily used with other libraries, e.g., lodash, underscore, etc.
 * Most immutable libraries leak themselves throughout your entire application (including view components), however, they should have been encapsulated at the place where updates happen (e.g., Redux reducers).
 This is also a pain when you need to change to another immutable library that has its own APIs.
 * [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) address some of the above issues when reading the properties, but still use verbose APIs to write properties.
 * [Immutability Helpers](https://facebook.github.io/react/docs/update.html) allows us to work with POJO, but it has still introduced some magic keywords, such as $set, $push, etc.
 * In addition, we lost TypeScript type checking.
-E.g., when calling nested2.getIn(["a", "b", "c"]), TypeScript won't be able to warn me if I changed property "c" to "d".
+E.g., when calling `nested2.getIn(["a", "b", "c"])`, TypeScript won't be able to warn me if I changed property "c" to "d".

 This library is an alternative to [Immutable.js](https://facebook.github.io/immutable-js/), it has only one method **iassign()**, which accept a POJO object and return you a new POJO object with specific property updated.
 However, since it works with other libraries such as lodash (refer to [example 4](#example-4-work-with-3rd-party-libraries-eg-lodash)), it provides all the functionalities you need plus immutability.